portget/portdoc/docs/index.md

 ## Repository
 ___
+To deploy APIs, you must first store the API definitions in the repository before proceeding with the deployment.
+Please refer to the instructions below for guidance on storing and deploying your APIs after saving them to the repository.

 ### Creates a repository
 ```console
 port new [repository-name]
 ```

-!!! tip
-    The repository name cannot contain special characters.
-    It follows the directory naming rules provided by the operating system.

-### Creates a group

-```console
-port add [group-name]
-```

-### Repository layout

 ___
+#### Layout

     port.toml         # The configuration file.
     .enum             # The custom enum file
-    AZone/            # The group directory.
+    API-A-Group/      # The group directory.
         sample1.msg   # The message file
         sample2.msg   # The message file
         sample3.msg   # The message file

-    BZone/            # The group directory.
+    API-B-Group/      # The group directory.
         sample1.msg   # The message file
         sample2.msg   # The message file
         sample3.msg   # The message file
     ...               # Other files.

-### Message File
 ___

+!!! tip
+    The repository name cannot contain special characters.
+    It follows the directory naming rules provided by the operating system.
+___

+### Creates a API-Groups

+```console
+port add [group-name]
+```

+___

+### Message (*.msg)
+A message is an object that allows users to specify API properties in a pre-provided Application Service.
+The message is a kv, and types and properties can be defined in that message.
+Please attach the materials attached below.
+___
 * message item format like this `[key] [datatype] [option...]`
 * `[key]`      - unique key in the message group
 * `[datatype]` - text | num
 * `[option]` - api,backup,rule,frame

-#### message option
+#### message attribute

  name|description
  ------|--------